Asilve/ctf-writeups/picoctf/general_skills.md

 #### Solution
 After some research, gitk message.py was the command i needed.
 It opened up a window that showed me all the changes to the file and who committed them.
 The name of the person who committed message.py last was the flag.

+## binhexa (Easy)
+#### Description
+How well can you perfom basic binary operations?

+#### Thought Process / Solution
+After connecting to the netcat instance provided, I was presented with a sequence of binary operations I needed to perform on 2 numbers.
+After completing these, I needed to convert the last binary number to hexadecimal.
+I was given the flag after inputting it correctly.

+## repetitions (Easy)
+#### Description
+Can you make sense of this file?

+#### Thought Process
+Provided with a file.
+Decided to check the file type.
+After seeing it was an ASCII file, I checked the contents and saw it was encrypted, with base64 by my best guess (featured "==" at the end which is typical base64 encoding padding).

+#### Solution
+After decoding the file multiple times, I finally was provided with the flag I needed.